HimanshuMittal01/cataract-classifier/README.md

 streamlit run frontend/app.py
 ```

-This will open http://localhost:8501/ in your browser where you can upload images and it will predict cataract or not cataract.
+This will open http://localhost:8501/ in the browser where you can upload images and predict 'cataract' or 'normal'.

 ### Potential Improvements:
 - [ ] Setup tensorboard for monitoring